11cafe/nodecafe-next/README.md

 # nodecafe.org

-A ComfyUI custom nodes package manager like Pypi. www.nodecafe.org/
+A ComfyUI custom nodes package manager. www.nodecafe.org/

+Hope this can be the Pypi or npm for comfyui custom nodes.
+To provide all custom nodes latest metrics and status, streamline custom nodes auto installations error-free.
+And provide some standards and guardrails for custom nodes development and release.

 - Frontend+backend: Nextjs
 - Storage: S3